Nutella-maker Ferrero seeks to crack Turkish grip on hazelnuts

-WINNIPEG, Manitoba, Nov 2 (Reuters) - Chocolate makers’ dependence on hazelnuts from a single major producer, Turkey, has sent Italy’s Ferrero SpA searching for new suppliers to satisfy consumer cravings, from eastern Canada to Chile and Australia.
+WINNIPEG, Manitoba (Reuters) - Chocolate makers’ dependence on hazelnuts from a single major producer, Turkey, has sent Italy’s Ferrero SpA searching for new suppliers to satisfy consumer cravings, from eastern Canada to Chile and Australia.

 The farmer recruitment efforts of Ferrero, one of the world’s biggest hazelnut buyers for its Nutella spread, may loosen Turkey’s grip on the $2.8 billion industry, which is prone to volatile prices and tight supplies.

-Turkey, at odds with the United States over a failed coup last year, produces 70 percent of the world’s hazelnuts, leaving buyers such as Ferrero, Kraft Heinz Co, Mondelez International Inc, and Nestle SA vulnerable.
+Turkey, at odds with the United States over a failed coup last year, produces 70 percent of the world’s hazelnuts, leaving buyers such as Ferrero, Kraft Heinz Co (KHC.O), Mondelez International Inc (MDLZ.O), and Nestle SA (NESN.S) vulnerable.

 Last month, Ottawa contributed nearly C$500,000 to a project testing tree varieties in the province of Ontario.
 Ferrero is helping fund the project and hopes to see farmers plant 25,000 acres of hazelnut trees by 2027, from about 400 currently.